google/blockly-samples/scripts.md

 ### `npm run publish:manual`
 This script assumes that you have already run `npm run publish:prepare`.
 It will publish all of the changed plugins since the last release, using the `dist` directory.
 It runs the lerna command that uses conventional commits to determine a new version number for each plugin, and publishes the new versions to npm and to a github release and tag.
-Since all plugins should have the `prepublishOnly` lifecycle script configured, plugins will build themselves before the publish step, so that the correct files are uploaded.

-If any plugin fails to build, hopefully that should have been caught by the `publish:prepare` script.
-If it fails during this step, then likely some plugins have already been published to npm, and some will not have due to the error.
-That may also occur if there is some other with npm while running this command.
+Plugins do not automatically build themselves before publishing.
+You must have run `npm run publish:prepare` script ahead of time for this reason.

+If there is some error with npm while running this command, you may end up in a state where some plugins have been published to npm and not others, after lerna has already tagged the new releases.
 You can recover from this state by fixing the error, and then running `npm run publish:prepare` again followed by `npm run publish:unpublishedOnly` or `npm run publish:force`.

 ### `npm run publish:unpublishedOnly`
 This script assumes that you have already run `npm run publish:prepare`.
 It uses the `dist`